eliwagnercode/usdanuts/README.md

 USDA Nutrient Upgraded Tally System

 This Python project was inspired in part by the Nutrient Object Management System (noms) package, created by Noah Tren (https://github.com/noahtren/noms).
-The noms package utilizes the USDA Standard Reference Food Composition Database, which is now decommissioned; the nuts package calls the currently active USDA FoodData Central API.
+The noms package utilizes the USDA Standard Reference Food Composition Database, which is now decommissioned; the usdanuts package calls the currently active USDA FoodData Central API.

-The nuts package is designed to:
+The usdanuts package is designed to:
 - Take a food query from the user.
 - Call the USDA FoodData Central API.
 - Repeat API calls for searches returning more than one results page.